amaanatiqur12/NN-Architectures-Hub/Feedforward Layer/README.md

 [Book to refer for fundamental of neural network](http://neuralnetworksanddeeplearning.com/about.html)

-!Basic Structure of Neural Networks
+# Basic Structure of Neural Networks

 1)Perceptron: